Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 ## todo

-* improve this tutorial with an API Route built with Api platform (without DB) and install the vue-generator from api-platform for a crud sample
+* improve this tutorial with ~~an API Route built with Api platform (without DB)~~ and install the vue-generator from api-platform for a crud sample
+* add db fixtures at init ! almost 40 books and some reviews (at least 3 for 5 1st books)